 Having a software-based visual identifier can provide Pass/Fail information for the connector under inspection.

-When testing a fibre network link a laser source can be used to see if the light is coming out at the other end.
+When testing fibre optic installations a laser source can be used to see if the light is coming out at the other end.

 This type of fibre test can only let you know if there is a break or a macro bend in the fibre run.

-A Visible laser can also be used to see which fibre optic cable is connected to a specific patch panel location.
+A Visible laser can also be used to see which fibre optics cabling is connected to a specific patch panel location.

 The three patch cord method is the preferred standard.

-Some things to consider when using reference cables.
+Some things to consider when using reference cables in optic testers.

 You can verify this by zeroing the meter, then reversing the reference cables.